tidy-finance/website/docs/33_size_and_portfolio_building.md

-# Firms size and portfolio building
+# Size sorts and p-hacking

 In this chapter, we continue with portfolio sorts in a univariate setting.
 Yet, we consider firm size as a sorting variable, which gives rise to a well-known return factor - the size premium.
 The size premium arises from buying small stocks and selling large stocks.
 Prominently, [@Fama1993] include it as a factor in their three-factor model.
 Apart from that, asset managers commonly include size as a key firm characteristic when making investment decisions.